7 March 2016

 Supports to the film industry

 In support of the local film industry, the Hong Kong government has established the Film Development Council (HKFDC) and Create Hong Kong within the Commerce and Economic Bureau.
-At the 2015 Budget, the government announced an addition fund infusion of HK$200 million to the Film Development Fund (administered by the Secretariat of the HKFDC).
-The First Feature Film Initiative will be re-launched, with the aim of supporting up-and-coming directors and production teams to create their first feature films.
+To subsidise locally-produced Cantonese firms targeting the Chinese mainland, the government announced at the 2016 Budget an addition fund infusion of HK$20 million to the Film Development Fund (administered by the Secretariat of the HKFDC).

-As of end-January 2015, 48 out of 79 applications were approved with a total funding of about HK$135.4 million, since the launch of the Film Development Fund Scheme for Financing Film Production in October 2007.
+As of end-January 2016, 51 out of 83 applications were approved with a total funding of about HK$143.7 million, since the launch of the Film Development Fund Scheme for Financing Film Production in October 2007.

 Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA)

-Existing CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, including the production of television drama programmes.
-As at end-January 2015, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 69 audio-visual service companies.
+CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, including the production of television drama programmes.
+As at end-January 2016, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 73 audio-visual service companies.